So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 If you aren't into doing much travel, and want to live in the cheapest possible manner, then an LTVA could be your gig.

-If you get the seasonal pass, you can move from one LTVA to another as there are seven areas available around southern California and southern Nevada.
+If you get the seasonal pass, you can move from one LTVA to another as there are seven areas available around southern California and southern Arizona.

 They are all pretty much in the middle of nowhere though, so be prepared.